fatihbalsoy/SwiftyRuler/README.md

 ## License

-SwiftyRuler is available under the MIT license.
+SwiftyRuler is available under the AGPL license.
 See the LICENSE file for more info.